 Share Testimonials from Platform Users

-If your team members completed pre- and post-launch surveys for your knowledge sharing platform, the results can make a compelling case for a platform expansion (especially if they show increases in productivity, efficiency, or job satisfaction).
-But the data from your surveys will be even more impactful if you can back it up with testimonials from team members who have been using the knowledge sharing platform.
+If your team members completed pre- and post-launch surveys for your knowledge engagement platform, the results can make a compelling case for a platform expansion (especially if they show increases in productivity, efficiency, or job satisfaction).
+But the data from your surveys will be even more impactful if you can back it up with testimonials from team members who have been using the knowledge engagement platform.

 Sharing end user testimonials along with your success metrics will help you present your case in the form of a story.
 And research shows that using a story format in your presentation helps your audience retain information (especially numbers).
 One study from Stanford University found that combining statistics and storytelling results in a 65-70 percent retention rate.

-- Explain to each department how the knowledge sharing platform will benefit them
+- Explain to each department how the knowledge engagement platform will benefit them

 - Demonstrate how the platform can fit into (and enhance) existing processes